What is tinnitus?

 Our Tinnitus Services

 Treating tinnitus in Singapore usually starts with an assessment.
-Our tinnitus assessment will comprise of a hearing assessment to check for any signs of ear damage.
-After which, you we will conduct a few tests to try to match the sounds of your tinnitus to understand what your tinnitus sounds like.
-We will also do a questionnaire to see how your tinnitus impacts you and determine the best treatment approach you should take.
+Our tinnitus assessment will comprise of a hearing assessment (audiometry, tympanometry, acoustic reflex and loudness discomfort levels).
+After which, you we will conduct a few tests to try to match the sounds of your tinnitus to understand what your tinnitus sounds like, how your tinnitus impacts you and determine the best treatment approach to take.

-As tinnitus assessment requires counselling than a typical hearing test, please schedule at least an hour for each assessment.
+As tinnitus assessment requires more thorough investigation than a typical hearing test, please schedule at least an hour for each assessment.

 Hyperacusis in Singapore